catpaladin/catpaladin.github.io/content/posts/interfaces.md

 ## What Makes Go Interfaces Special?

-Unlike most languages where interfaces are explicitly implemented, Go takes a completely different approach: **implicit implementation**.
+Unlike languages, like C#, where interfaces are explicitly implemented, Go takes a completely different approach: **implicit implementation**.
 This seemingly small design decision has massive implications for how we structure our code.

 ```go
 // This is all it takes to define an interface in Go